-- such Covered Bonds shall bear interest from (and including) the Maturity Date to (but excluding) the earlier of the relevant Interest Payment Date after the Maturity Date on which the Covered Bonds are redeemed in full and the Extended Maturity Date.
-Interest shall be payable on such Covered Bonds at the rate specified in the relevant Final Terms on the principal amount outstanding of the Covered Bonds in arrear on each Interest Payment Date after the Maturity Date in respect of the interest period beginning on (and including) the Maturity Date and ending on (but excluding) the first Interest Payment Date after the Maturity Date and each subsequent interest period beginning on (and including) an Interest Payment Date and ending on (but excluding) the next Interest Payment Date.
-The final Interest Payment Date shall fall no later than the Extended Maturity Date; - (b) the rate of interest payable from time to time under Condition 8(a) will be as specified in the relevant Final Terms and, where applicable, determined by the Calculation Agent, three Business Days after the Maturity Date in respect of the first such interest period and thereafter as specified in the relevant Final Terms; and - in the case of Zero Coupon Covered Bonds to (and including) the Maturity Date, for the purposes of this Condition 8 the principal amount outstanding shall be the total amount otherwise payable by the Issuer on the Maturity Date less any payments made by the Issuer in respect of such amount in accordance with these Conditions.
+- (a) such Covered Bonds shall bear interest from (and including) the Maturity Date to (but excluding) the earlier of the relevant Interest Payment Date after the Maturity Date on which the Covered Bonds are redeemed in full and the Extended Maturity Date.
+Interest shall be payable on such Covered Bonds at the rate specified in the relevant Final Terms on the principal amount outstanding of the Covered Bonds in arrear on each Interest Payment Date after the Maturity Date and ending on (but excluding) the first Interest Payment Date and ending on (but excluding) the first Interest Payment Date and ending on (but excluding) the next Interest Payment Date.
+The final Interest Payment Date shall fall no later than the Extended Maturity Date; - (b) the rate of interest payable from time to time under Condition 8(a) will be as specified in the relevant Final Terms and, where applicable, determined by the Calculation Agent, three Business Days after the Maturity Date in respect of the first such interest period and thereafter as specified in the relevant Final Terms; and - (c) in the case of Zero Coupon Covered Bonds to (and including) the Maturity Date, for the purposes of this Condition 8 the principal amount outstanding shall be the total amount otherwise payable by the Issuer on the Maturity Date less any payments made by the Issuer in respect of such amount in accordance with these Conditions.